alvachien/hih/README.md

 For version 0.5, it supports the Finance Traces and Learning Traces.
 The detail explaination of the modules listed below.

 ### General part
-- [x] Multiple languages supported: English and Simplified Chinese
+- [x] Multiple languages supported.
+Embedded languages are:	English and Simplified Chinese
 - [x] Dynamic Themes supported

 ### Finance trace